-I wrote this post in 2013, a day before my husband left on his 4th deployment.
+I wrote this post a day before my husband left on his 4th deployment.
 No OPSEC rules have been broken.

 This is the last day.
 How did this happen so fast?
 The deployment was coming up for so long and now the day is almost here.
 He is at work.
 They have him at work the day before he goes.
 Why Army why?
 You get him for the next nine months, why can’t I have him all day today?